Nienh/Coursera-Getting-and-Cleaning-Data-Project/README.md

 4)	Run the R Script `run_analysis.R`
 5)	Output files

-    a.	`Train_Test_MeanStd.csv`: Extracts only the measurements on the mean and standard deviation for each measurement.
+    a.	`Train_Test_MeanStd.txt`: Extracts only the measurements on the mean and standard deviation for each measurement.

-    b.	`Train_Test_MeanStd_AVE.csv`: Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+    b.	`Train_Test_MeanStd_AVE.txt`: Creates a second, independent tidy data set with the average of each variable for each activity and each subject.